Summer is for Water Lovers

 by Britt & Leigh Stoudenmire

-For the last fifteen years, Leigh and I have hosted guests at Walker Creek Retreat from all over the country who come to our area to unwind and enjoy the outdoors.
+For the last nineteen years, Leigh and I have hosted guests at Walker Creek Retreat from all over the country who come to our area to unwind and enjoy the outdoors.
 Giles County and the New River Valley are located in the heart of the Blue Ridge Mountains in Southwest Virginia and provide a plethora of outdoor activities for those looking to escape the hustle and bustle of everyday life.
 There is so much to do here, so we wanted to share with you a great sample of a three-day, three-night, do-it-yourself adventure you can enjoy while staying with us this summer.

 After you get checked-in and unpacked, you can mosey down to the creek for a short swim in the cool, pristine waters of Walker Creek, one of the area’s best-kept secrets.
 Although there are dinner options galore, we recommend campfire s’mores for dessert to top off the evening.